 Whether you choose a savings account or a checking account, ask whether you qualify for a free account.
-It is preferable to be able to deposit money (put money in the bank) and withdraw money (take money out of the bank) without being charged a fee.
-However, some banks require you keep a lot of money in the bank to qualify for a free account.
-A bank is a for-profit company owned by a few people who make their services available for a fee.
-You may get a more favorable account at a credit union which is a nonprofit owned by its members.
+Bank employees should answer your questions and help you understand how banks and fees work.
+It is better to be able to deposit money (put money in the bank) and withdraw money (take money out of the bank) without being charged a fee.
+Most banks have some form of free checking account, so you should not need to pay a fee.
+You may get better rates at a credit union, which is a type of bank owned by its members.

 Managing your bank balance